17 Best Teacher-Student Relationship Movies of All Time

 7. Blue Car (2002)

-‘Blue Car’ is told from the student’s perspective, a girl named Meg Denning, who is a poet at heart.
+‘Blue Car’ is told from the student’s perspective by a girl named Meg Denning, who is a poet at heart.
 Her character is one that is troubled, both by her inferiority and her life at home, having to live with a sister who is so depressed she refuses to eat and a mother who usually isn’t there for her.
 This forces Meg to rely on someone outside her direct circles and forms a relationship with her AP English teacher, who appreciates her poetry, motivating her to improve her talents.
 Thus begins a friendship that slowly turns into something of a romance for the lonely girl, and it is hard not to understand and follow her terrible plight.
 The film is moving, thought-provoking, and even rather shocking at times, with some faults relating to underdeveloped sub-plots.
 You can check it out here.

 6. Pain of Love (1992)

 ‘Pain of Love’ is more an intrusive look at the state of love in the long run than something that is challenged by an age difference, although that is a significant part of what moves the plot along.
 Nils Malmros’ film depicts a romance that sparks between a young woman and her teacher, focusing on the heartbreak she faces once she slowly starts to realize the truth about this awful feeling (at least as far as she is concerned) – that it doesn’t last for long.
 Love fades, but the root cause of such a departure is unknown.
-A fascinating look at depression, the film further leaves us with questions relating to whether the entire problem is caused by her rather deranged sort of thinking.
+A fascinating look at depression, the film further leaves us with questions relating to whether the entire problem is caused by her somewhat deranged sort of thinking.
 Does that mean love lasts forever, at least for those relationships that are considered the norm?
 The film doesn’t make it its mission to answer the query.
-Rather, it is keen on posing it.
+Instead, it is keen on posing it.

 5. July Rhapsody (2002)